pegi3s/dockerfiles/utilities/MANUAL.md

 ## `fasta_replace_and_save_headers`

-The `fasta_replace_and_save_headers` script eplaces the sequence headers by correlative numbers starting at 1 with a specified prefix.
+The `fasta_replace_and_save_headers` script replaces the sequence headers by correlative numbers starting at 1 with a specified prefix.
 Also, a headers map is created so that original sequence headers can be restored using the `fasta_put_headers_back` script.

 You should adapt and run the following command: `docker run --rm -v /your/data/dir:/data pegi3s/utilities fasta_replace_and_save_headers /data/input.fasta /data/output -p=SEQ`